swachtma/reactivating-rails-app/.docker/README.md

 Creating new version of production docker images: `docker build -f .docker/Dockerfile --target prod -t registry.gitlab.com/swachtma/reactivating-rails-app:latest .`

-Push new container to registry: `docker push registry.gitlab.com/swachtma/reactivating-rails-app:latest`
+Push new container to the registry: `docker push registry.gitlab.com/swachtma/reactivating-rails-app:latest`

-When creating new images, update reactivating-rails:latest, and create a version image (reactivating-rails-app:1.x.x).
+When creating new images, update reactivating-rails:latest, and create a new versioned image (reactivating-rails-app:x.x.x).

 ## Running Containers in Dev

-Docker compose is setup to use the production Dockerfile locally to build the dev environement from a shared production Dockfile.
+Docker-Compose is set up to use the production Dockerfile locally to build the dev environment from a shared production Dockfile.
 Start all development services with `docker-compose up` from the project's root directory.

 ## Starting the Production Stack

-The stack can be brought online in production with the following commmands once the steps above are completed.
+After completing all the steps above, the stack can be brought online in production with the following commands.
 First, clone the latest project files: `git clone https://github.com/swachtma/reactivating-rails-app.git`.

 Then, create the stack; `docker stack deploy -c .docker/docker-compose.yml rr`

 ## Updating Book Markdown

-The script `api-entry.sh` is an an entrypoint for the dev-api container and the production container.
-In production, the container will check for an updated master from the book's public GitHub repo.
-The latest copy is cloned each time the production service starts, and Rake task `rr:clear_book` and `rr:load_book` are run to clear old content and reset indexes for relevant tables.
+The script `api-entry.sh` is an entry point for the dev-api container and the production container.
+In production, the container checks for an updated master commit from the book's public GitHub repo.
+Each time the production service starts, the container clones the latest book text and Rake tasks `rr:clear_book` and `rr:load_book` run to clear old content and reset indexes for relevant tables.

-In development this behavior happens only when an `api/lib/reactivating-rails` directory is not found locally.
-This prevent users reading the book and following along in a local project from unexpectedly recieving an update to the book while mid-read.
+In development, this behavior happens only when an `api/lib/reactivating-rails` directory is missing locally.
+This design prevents users who are reading the book and following along in a local project from unexpectedly receiving an update mid-read.